O2 and VCCP Give EU Roaming a Football Travel Story

 This philosophy shapes both the message and the brand identity built around this campaign.

-As the only major UK network offering all customers inclusive EU roaming at up to 25GB at no extra cost, O2 has a clear product differentiation to sell.
+As the only major U.K. network offering all customers inclusive EU roaming at up to 25GB at no extra cost, O2 has a clear product differentiator to sell.

-VCCP found a way to make it emotional and not technical.
+And VCCP found a way to make it emotional rather than technical.

 "We've created a proper showcase for how data roaming has evolved from a simple utility into an essential tool," David Masterman, VCCP ECD, explained.